Moomins07/100-days-of-code/log.md

 **Thoughts**: Using solely Bootstrap, I've been able to produce quicker results, and ran into less conflicts with regards to responsiveness and content layout.
 Unfortunately I was not able to simply copy and paste my homepage footer into the master-template as I was not able to link my main stylesheet.
 This lead to me having to essentially re-build the footer and copy it as best I could.
 I am happy with the result.

+## Day 84: August 26, 2022

+**Today's Progress**: Made some more tweaks to the Umbraco master-template, used inline-styling to set the logo to 50% width.
+I also finally used some JavaScript to make the arrow panel-snap button disappear when the navbar is selected, this was needed as I also made the position of the header relative and no longer absolute, meaning that the header needed space to move down the page.
+Following this, I made the navbar links a solid white and replaced the hover-over text-color change effect with an animated underline.

+**Thoughts**: I did not get stuck on as much today, as most of the time I was able to get the result I wanted without too much tweaking.
+I enjoyed playing around with a little bit of JavaScript and changing the animation on the navbar links.
+I'm noticing that a lot of styling I push to Umbraco/Root folder aren't rendering as they should and seem to break or change slightly.
+The results I get developing locally do not reflect how the website will look once I upload it.
+This is particular is causing a lot of unnecessary headache.